alexeyprogger/WeatherLand/README.md

 ﻿# Weather Land
-Weather app on Kotlin tested on device Xiaomi Mi 5.
+Weather app on Kotlin tested on device Xiaomi Mi 5 using Volley library.